Olga Havlová

-Olga Havlová (Šplíchalová; 11 July 1933 in Prague – 27 January 1996 in Prague) was a Czech dissident, activist, and the first wife of Václav Havel, the last President of Czechoslovakia and first President of the Czech Republic.
+Olga Havlová (nee Šplíchalová; 11 July 1933 – 27 January 1996) was a Czech dissident, activist, and the first wife of Václav Havel, the last President of Czechoslovakia and first President of the Czech Republic.
 Havlová, the inaugural First Lady of the Czech Republic and final First Lady of Czechoslovakia, was the founder of the Committee of Good Will and a signatory of Charter 77.

 Early life

 Olga Havel was born in Žižkov, "one of the roughest, working-class districts of Prague", in a working-class family.
 She spent her childhood in a way typical for such a harsh environment.
 Her parents split up when she was six years old.
 In a large family, also including Olga's older sister Jaroslava's family (a single mother of five children), any free hand was useful.
 Therefore, it was obvious that Olga cared for her young nieces and nephews since her childhood.
 As a child, she also attended Milíčův dům (Milíč House in Prague) established by Přemysl Pitter.
 Olga used to spend a lot of time in libraries where she acquired her strong lifelong love of literature.
 Although her family's life was modest, Olga's mother used to take her children to cinema and theatre quite often.
-After graduating from secondary school, Olga became a trainee in the Tomáš Baťa factory, where she also worked afterwards.
+After graduation from secondary school, Olga became a trainee in the Tomáš Baťa factory, where she also worked afterward.
 In the course of working on a sewing machine, she lost four fingers on her left hand.

 When she was about twenty, she was an enthusiastic theatre lover and attended the drama classes of Professor Lydie Wegener.
-Together with her other pupils, she acted in an amateur theatre performance in Divadlo Na slupi (which does not exist anymore).
-During the 1950s, she went through a number of different jobs.
-She worked, e.g., as an accountant, a store keeper, a sales assistant.
+Together with her other pupils, she acted in an amateur theatre performance in Divadlo Na slupi (which no longer exists).
+During the 1950s, she worked as an accountant, a store keeper, and sales assistant.